 Equine – Horse: Advanced Horse

 Members should have boots (preferably cowboy boots or riding boots) and a protective helmet.
-This project meets once a month in Livermore on Saturday evenings at Hagemann Ranch off Olivina
+This project meets once a month in Livermore, and weekly when preparing for the horse show in June.

 Poultry (For Exhibition)